stukannn/github.io/README.md

 --------------------------------------------------------------------------------------------------------------------

 A.   Create Github Pages site
-1. Create a repo named in vantkan account named  'github.io' Log-in Github vantjkan & Open Dashboard page:  click  New  button
+1. Create a repo named in vantjkan account named  'github.io' Log-in Github vantjkan & Open Dashboard page:  click  New  button
 1.1   https://github.com/new page is opened, and enter the following entries 1.2   Repository name     github.io